 Sometimes spending more money on travel gear saves money.
 Put in words, this sounds ridiculous, but put into proper practice the logic is sound.

-I do not want to drop an entire pay out a week’s earnings for any piece of travel gear, but I also want the equipment that I use for traveling to be able to withstand the pressures of the open road without breaking down, tearing, under performing, or doing me bodily injury.
+I do not want to drop an entire pay out a week’s earnings for any piece of outdoor travel gear, but I also want the equipment that I use for traveling to be able to withstand the pressures of the open road without breaking down, tearing, under performing, or doing me bodily injury.
 Even more than my penchant drive to save money I want to ensure that I am well provisioned in my travels: so I buy high quality long term travel gear, often without regard to the fact that there are inferior, cheaper options available.
 I despise the practice of shopping, so when I make a purchase I want to make sure it lasts.
 I want to buy one pair of high-quality hiking shoes once every five years, one backpack for a decade, and I want my water filter and other long term gear to last indefinitely.
 One shot shopping is what I call buying high quality gear, as I know that the higher quality of gear I purchase the longer it should last.

 When I use the word quality here I mean projected longevity combine with performance.

 By performance I mean that the gear does what it is suppose to do without a hitch.

 The paradox here is that through spending a little more money to provision myself with high quality gear I often end up saving money in the end, as the cost of multiple replacements of cheap-o gear will often go over the price of a singular quality purchase that will last for many years.
 For example, I paid around $100 for a pair of Carhartt work boots many years ago.
 I could have gone for cheaper models, perhaps spending $25 per pair at a department store, but I know that these cheaper boots would probably have needed to been replaced at least five times over the five year lifetime of the high quality Carhartt boots.
 The same goes for backpacks and other specimens of long term travel gear.

 What is long term and what is short term travel gear?